Visit

 Katie Overturf, department chair of the Aims surgical technology program, talks about the exciting and fast-paced learning environment of the surgical technology degree program.

-Gain the Skills You Need To Prepare for a Career as a Surgical Technologist
+Gain the Skills You Need To Pursue a Career as a Surgical Technologist

 The surgical technology associate degree program at Aims combines lectures, labs and internships to give you the medical knowledge and hands-on training you need to start your surgical tech career.